beforesemicolon/markup/docs/documentation/installation.md

 ### Typescript

 This package was built using typescript.
-You don't need to install a separate types package for it.
-All types are exported with it.
+You don't need to install a separate "types" package for it.